tablejai/FYP/README.md

 # FYP
 ## Submodules
-1. ESP32-Glove-System: including communication between esp and pc, imu driver
+1. FYP-Glove: communication between the glove and the server, imu driver, and compass
-2. FYP-ROS: including all the ros nodes
+2. FYP-ROS: the server for fyp pipeline